wp-plugins/video-embed-thumbnail-generator/readme.txt

 <em>The Strobe Media Playback option hasn't been updated since 2011 and is not recommended, but I'm keeping it around for longtime users of this plugin who don't want to change.
 Most features of the plugin will work when using Strobe Media Playback, but new features will not be tested with it.
 Selecting Strobe Media Playback will default to a Flash video player if you're using a Flash-compatible file (flv, f4v, mp4, mov, or m4v).
 Otherwise it will use the Video.js player as a fallback.</em>

-No matter which player you use, the video will resize on the fly to fit the container it's in.
+No matter which player you use, the video will responsively resize to fit the container it's in.
 There is no need to use FitVids.js and in fact FitVids.js will break playback for some players.
 If you provide multiple H.264 resolutions, the Video.js player can automatically select the one closest to the size of the player and provide a button for users to select the resolution manually.
 Because the player uses native controls on mobile devices, the manual resolution button is only available on desktop browsers.

 You can also use the plugin to create a popup video gallery.
 The shortcode uses options similar to the WordPress image gallery shortcode.
 In its simplest form use the code `[KGVID gallery="true"]` to create a gallery of all videos attached to the post.
 Thumbnail size and video popup size can be set on the plugin settings page or in the shortcode.
+To make a custom gallery that includes videos that aren't attached to the current post you'll need to determine the video's ID, which is shown under the Video Stats section when viewing the attachment.
+Switch the "insert" option from "Single Video" to "Video Gallery" and you'll get a number of additional options (all of which are optional).
+Add a comma-separated list of video IDs in the "Include" field to create a gallery manually.
+Note: the "Create Gallery" section of the Add Media window is a built-in WordPress function and is only for making image galleries.

 If your video can be <a href="http://en.wikipedia.org/wiki/HTML5_video#Browser_support">played natively in your browser</a>, or if you have FFMPEG or LIBAV installed on your server, you can generate thumbnails from your video.
 Using either the "Generate" or "Randomize" buttons will create an array to choose from.
 The "Generate" button will always generate thumbnails from the same frames of your video, evenly spaced.
 If you don't like them, you can randomize the results with the "Randomize" button.
 If you want to see the first frame of the video, check the "Force 1st Frame Thumbnail" button.
+You can generate as many or as few as you need (up to 99 at a time).
 After creating an array of thumbnails you can save them all using the "Save all thumbnails" button.

 If you know which frame you want to use for your thumbnail, click "Choose from video..." to select it from the video.
 This will only work for <a href="http://en.wikipedia.org/wiki/HTML5_video#Browser_support">videos that can be played natively in your browser</a>.
 If you want really fine control you can enter timecode in the "Thumbnail timecode" field.
 Use `mm:ss` format.
 Use decimals to approximate frames.
 For example, `23.5` will generate a thumbnail halfway between the 23rd and 24th seconds in the video. `02:23.25` would be one quarter of the way between the 143rd and 144th seconds.
-You can generate as many or as few as you need (up to 99 at a time).

 After you select a thumbnail it will be registered in the Wordpress Media Library and added to the video's attachments.
 Unused thumbnails will be deleted.

 In the plugin settings you can set the default maximum video width and height based on the dimensions of your particular template and those values will be filled in when you open the window.
 If you generate thumbnails, the video display dimensions will be adjusted automatically to match the size and aspect ratio of the video file.
 You can make further adjustments if you want.
 There are options to always fill the width of the template or to always set videos to the maximum width setting regardless of their resolution.

 You can add subtitle and caption tracks by choosing properly formatted WebVTT files from the media library or entering a URL directly.
 Enter the two-letter language code and the label text that will be shown to users.
-Currently the Video.js and WordPress default players do not work with the "default" attribute but I will add the option to turn a text track on by default if that changes in the future.
+Enabling the "default" option will turn the text track on when the page loads.
 The WordPress default player does not differentiate between captions and subtitles, but Video.js will show a different icon depending on the selection.

 I highly recommend using <a href="http://handbrake.fr/">Handbrake</a> to make a file with H.264 video and AAC audio in an MP4 container before uploading.
 If you're encoding with Handbrake make sure that "Web Optimized" is checked.
 Using Apple's Compressor, the "Streaming" setting should be "Fast Start" (not Fast Start - Compressed Header).

 The plugin can use FFMPEG or LIBAV to encode videos and make thumbnails if you have one of them installed on your server.
-You can choose to generate thumbnails and alternate video formats automatically whenever a new video is uploaded to the media library, and there are buttons to generate thumbnails and alternate video formats for every video already in the media library.
+You can choose to generate thumbnails and additional video formats automatically whenever a new video is uploaded to the media library, and there are buttons to generate thumbnails and additional video formats for every video already in the media library.

 By default the plugin looks for FFMPEG in `/usr/local/bin` but if the application is installed in a different place on your server, you can point it to the correct place in the plugin settings.
 Users running WordPress on Windows servers should try using Linux-style paths (with forward slashes instead of backslashes and a forward slash `/` instead of `C:\`).
+Multisite Super Admins must set the FFMPEG path in the Network settings page which will enable FFMPEG throughout the network.

-If you have the proper libraries installed on your server, you can choose to replace your uploaded video with your preferred format, and generate as many as six additional formats depending on your original source.
-1080p, 720p, and 360p H.264, same resolution WEBM and OGV, and a custom format.
+If you have the proper libraries installed on your server, you can choose to replace your uploaded video with your preferred format, and generate as many as seven additional formats depending on your original source.
+1080p, 720p, and 360p H.264, same resolution WEBM (VP9 or VP8) and OGV, and a custom format.
 Different browsers have different playback capabilities.
 Most desktop browsers can play H.264, and all modern mobile devices can play at least 360p H.264.
 If you create multiple H.264 resolutions, the highest resolution supported by the device will be served up automatically.
 The plugin will not upconvert your video, so if you upload a 720p video, it will not waste your time creating a 1080p version.
-There was a time when it seemed like a good idea to provide OGV or WEBM for some desktop browsers, but Firefox supports H.264 playback in Windows & Linux now and will support it in Mac OS starting in November 2014.
-I no longer recommend encoding OGV or WEBM unless you expect a large number of no-Flash sticklers visiting your site, or if you're making an open source principled stand against H.264.
+There was a time when it seemed like a good idea to provide OGV or WEBM for some desktop browsers, but Firefox supports native H.264 playback in most operating systems now.
+I no longer recommend encoding OGV or WEBM unless you're making an open source principled stand against H.264.
 However, your needs may vary.
+VP9 WEBM is a next-generation codec not supported by many browsers, but it can make videos much smaller while still retaining quality.

 The files will encode in the background and will take some time to complete, depending on your server setup and the length and size of your video.
+VP9 encoding will take much longer than any other format.
 The plugin adds a Video Encode Queue menu to the Tools menu.
 You will see encoding progress, the option to cancel an encoding job, and you should get an error message if something goes wrong.
 Users on Windows servers may get inconsistent results with the encoding queue.

 Encoded H.264 files can be fixed for streaming using "movflags faststart" introduced in recent versions of FFMPEG/LIBAV, or qt-faststart or MP4Box if you have one of them installed on your server and select it in the plugin settings.
 Without one of these options enabled, FFMPEG/LIBAV will place moov atoms at the end of H.264 encoded files, which in some cases forces the entire file to download before playback can start.

 If you want to make OGV, WEBM, or H.264 files available and can't use the FFMPEG encode button, you can upload your own files to the same directory as the original and the plugin will automatically find them.
-For example, if your main file is awesomevid.mp4, the plugin will look for awesomevid-1080.mp4, awesomevid-720.mp4, awesomevid-360.mp4, awesomevid.webm and awesomevid.ogv as well.
+For example, if your main file is awesomevid.mp4, the plugin will look for awesomevid-1080.mp4, awesomevid-720.mp4, awesomevid-360.mp4, awesomevid.webm, awesomevid-vp9.webm, awesomevid.ogv, and awesomevid-custom.mp4 as well.
 If your videos don't conform to that naming structure, you can manually assign them from the media library.
 No matter what format your original video is, you can use it in the shortcode and the plugin will attempt to find all compatible formats related to it.
 For example, you might have an AVI called awesomevid.avi which is not compatible with any browser, but if you have other formats encoded already, `[KGVID]http://yoursite.com/awesomevid.avi[/KGVID]` will ignore the incompatible AVI file, but find those other formats and embed them.

 If you want to make it easier for users to save your videos to their computers, you can choose to include a link by checking the "Generate Download Link Below Video" button.